By Garrett Oliver

 Break up the egg yolk in the bowl.
 Microwave your bowl of pancetta mixture for 30 seconds to re-heat it, then set it next to the bowl of other ingredients.

-Have a cup of hot water standing by.
+Draw off some hot water from your pot.
 When the pasta is ready (still slightly stiff, but not crunchy – al dente), strain it in a colander and, without rinsing it, add it immediately to the big bowl full of sauce ingredients.

 With two big spoons (wood is best), start aggressively mixing it all together with a tossing motion as if you were tossing a salad.
 The butter, cream, and egg yolk will meld together and become a rich cream sauce (ta-daaa!).

 Add in the pancetta mix and keep mixing.
 If the sauce seems stiff, add a little pasta water until it hits a nice consistency.
 Add salt to taste if necessary.